Miele Triflex HX1 vs. Dyson V12 Detect

 The compact frame, smaller motor, and ball system significantly differ with steering and handle weight, which means consumers can use it for extended stretches without fatigued arms.

-It has a sharper turning radius, and the more compact nozzle will fit in cramped spaces better than Miele’s bulky brush roll.
+It has a sharper turning radius, and the more compact nozzle fits into cramped spaces better than Miele’s bulky brush roll.

-However, one of Miele’s configuration options (dustbin container in the middle) works great for cleaning open spaces.
+However, one of Miele’s configuration options (a dustbin container in the middle) works well for cleaning open spaces.

-Its steering is adequate but doesn’t have the turning radius of a Dyson.
+Its steering is adequate, but it doesn’t have the turning radius of a Dyson.

 Interface Comparison